snowshoe-hiawatha

 Trivia – Ontario has around 120,000 km of paved roads as well as 70,000 unpaved roads.
 Not many of us venture off the beaten path to explore the gems tucked from the tourist guides but if you are adventurous then a drive up Highway 129 and maybe a detour along Highway 554 and 546 is […]

-Hiking the Sand River Trail in Lake Superior Provincial Park
+Hiking The Sand River Trail In Lake Superior Provincial Park

 October 2, 2020 By Cory St. Pierre